siddhartha-gadgil/DeptWeb/_posts/2018-12-17-simon-marais-results.md

 title: Simon Marais competition results
 ---

-The results for the Simon Marais competition 2018 are announced <a href="https://www.simonmarais.org/20183.html">here</a>.
+The results for the 2018 Simon Marais Competition are announced <a href="https://www.simonmarais.org/20183.html">here</a>.
 The performance of students from IISc is extremely good.

 **University prize-winners**